-Setting SMS email notifications Default value No Description Used for collection codes and mobile identities.
-Further See section 3.4.1, Setting up logon codes for details of configuring this option for authentication codes that allow you to log on and collect a device. information See the Configuring SMS and email certificate renewal notifications section in the Mobile Identity Management document for details of using this option for mobile identities.
+Setting SMS email notifications Default value Νο Description Used for collection codes and mobile identities.
+Further information See section 3.4.1 , Setting up logon codes for details of configuring this option for authentication codes that allow you to log on and collect a device.
+See the Configuring SMS and email certificate renewal notifications section in the Mobile Identity Management document for details of using this option for mobile identities.

-Setting SMS gateway URL for notifications Default value Lload for collection codes and makile identities Description Used for collection codes and mobile identities.
-Further See section 3.4.1, Setting up logon codes for details of configuring this option for authentication codes that allow you to log on and collect a device. information See the Configuring SMS and email certificate renewal notifications section in the Mobile Identity Management document for details of using this option for mobile identities.
+Setting SMS gateway URL for notifications Default value Description Used for collection codes and mobile identities.
+Further See section 3.4.1 , Setting up logon codes for details of configuring this option for authentication codes that allow you to log on and collect a device. information See the Configuring SMS and email certificate renewal notifications section in the Mobile Identity Management document for details of using this option for mobile identities.